No, you can't just walk from point A to point B. Sorry.

 - Many Starcraft and Starcraft II multiplayer maps feature a long, twisty route from one end of the battlefield.
 Generally, air-heavy strategies are more practical on these maps, since the greater mobility of aircraft helps cancel out the increased time to get to them in the Tech Tree.
 One map from SC2 in particular is the epitome of this trope in RTSes: the players' starting locations are on separate plateaus arranged in a circle, with ramps down to a ring around the exterior of the map serving as the only ground route available.

 - The deepest levels of the game are completely maze-like, and delay moving from one floor to the next to an aggravating degree; although this is why savvy hackers will just bring a pick-axe with them.
 This is why savvy hackers have Teleport Control.
 But really savvy hackers bring both, because teleportation becomes unreliable once you have the Amulet.
 A very savvy hacker uses a wand of digging to clear the shortest-line path from stairway to stairway in preparation for the return trip before ever setting foot in the Inner Sanctum.

 - The variant Slash'EM has a guaranteed Ping Pong Path on one deep level; it's less about filling up space, and more about giving the Wizard of Yendor plenty of time to lay his ubiquitous brand of smackdown upon you at his leisure.

 - Baldur's Gate: The third-to-last area is little more than a large room, with flimsy wooden walls set up to create a labyrinth.
 There are also several nasty monsters who will shoot at you with flaming arrows.
 Oh, and there are traps set right in front of the monsters, too.
 And said monsters are resistant to most ranged weapons.
 Yeah.

-- Shadow Hearts has done this a few times.
+- Most locations in the Shadow Hearts series are rather small, and use backtracking to pad out the time you spend on them.
 The Wine Cellar in Covenant, for example, sends you through several rooms where you have to flip a switch to lower a path to flip a switch...
 The last switch in a room, thankfully, lowers the path back out.